Ajlow2000/nixos/README.md

 Enter: [NixOS](https://nixos.org/).

-I imagine I discovered NixOS after using the words "declarative" or "reproducible".
+I imagine I discovered NixOS after using the words "declarative" or "reproducible" in a google search.
 [Oof](https://www.reddit.com/r/NixOS/comments/1612dt4/reproducible/).
 At any rate, NixOS ended up being a near perfect match with what I had been chasing for the last 6+ years of using linux.
-Specifically, the nix tool "Home Manager" replaced all of my janky bash scripts/yadm/the ansible of old.
-If interested, [this was one of the blogs](http://ghedam.at/24353/tutorial-getting-started-with-home-manager-for-nix) which inspired me to make the jump.
+Specifically, the nix tool "Home Manager" replaced all of my janky bash scripts/yadm/ansible playbooks I had used previously.
+If interested, [this was one of the blogs](http://ghedam.at/24353/tutorial-getting-started-with-home-manager-for-nix) which inspired me to make the jump/helped me get started.